ucsf-ckm/amalgamatic/README.md

 Amalgamatic
 ===========

-Amalgamatic is a pluggable metasearch tool.
+Amalgamatic is a pluggable metasearch/federated search tool.
 It let's you choose a series of sources to search and then search them.

 Search all the things!